Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 Pinhole body caps

-make the body cap yourself or buy a manufactured pinhole body cap.
+A 35 mm or medium format SLR may be equipped with a pinhole body cap.
+You may make the body cap yourself or buy a manufactured pinhole body cap.
 There are several on the market, also for some rangefinder cameras.
 Some pinhole body caps are dustproof, which is particularly important for digital SLRs.
 These body caps have a film base pinhole – the pinhole is not a physical hole but a perfectly round clear tiny dot on opaque black film.
 Because it is not a physical hole no dust can get into the camera.
 But care has to be taken to avoid dust when you change from lens to body cap.
 If you modify a body cap yourself, you may make the pinhole dustproof by gluing a microscope slide "cover plate" over the hole.

-Rome in 2007 were made with a commercial pinhole body cap on a film based SLR.
+My pinhole photos from Rome in 2007 were made with a commercial pinhole body cap on a film based SLR.
 It was the first time I used 35 mm film for pinhole photography.
 It made me realize that 35 mm pinhole negatives may be enlarged to a considerable extent and still yield good prints.
 The quality of the pinhole bodycap was excellent.

 More Cameras